Cast iron vs. carbon steel : What you need to know

-Overall cast iron and carbon steel are very similar: Here's what you need to know.
+Overall when comparing cast iron and carbon steel, they are very similar.

 Since cast iron is poured into a mold shaped like the final piece, the iron gets its surface finish from the inside of the mold which is always more textured than the rollers used to finish sheet steel.

-Generally, carbon steel a little thinner and lighter.
-Our skillets are similar in thickness with the carbon steel at 3mm and the cast iron are between 2.5-4mm thick with the bottom being a little thicker than the walls.
+Our cast iron skillets are similar in thickness with the carbon steel at 3mm and the cast iron between 2.5-4mm thick with the bottom being a little thicker than the walls.
+This typically means that cast iron heats more evenly making it better for searing meats and carbon steel better for sautéing.

-Materials aside, other considerations between the two include the shape – cast iron usually has steeper sides and is better for baking, while the low flared sides common to carbon steel excel on the stove top.
+Other considerations between the cast iron vs carbon steel include the shape – cast iron usually has steeper sides and is better for baking, while the low flared sides common to carbon steel excel on the stove top.

-This table highlights some examples of pan types are ideal for different foods and methods.
-The big disclaimer here is that any of these types of pans can be used for any of these foods and methods and that everyone has different opinions on which may be best.
+This table highlights some examples of pan types ideal for different foods and methods.
+The big disclaimer here is that any of these types of pans can be used for any of these foods and methods.
+Everyone has different opinions on which may be best.